-- Take action to promote ESA education resources, for example, at teacher conferences, to other schools, through publication of articles, in newsletters, blogs, websites etc.
+- Take action to promote ESA education resources, for example, at teacher conferences, to other schools, through publication of articles in journals, newsletters, blogs, websites etc.

 - Complete a dissemination report issued by ESA, once after four months and again one year after the workshop, reporting on the actions taken in points 1 and 2 above.

-There is no workshop participation fee.
-ESA will arrange and sponsor the costs of hotel accommodation, local transport, lunches and refreshments for all selected participants during the workshop, as well as one social dinner.
+There is no fee to participate in the workshop.
+ESA will arrange and sponsor the costs of hotel accommodation, local transport, lunched and refreshments for all selected participants during the workshop, as well as one social dinner.